Illinois Tollway: Toll collection

-I-Pass is the Illinois Tollway’s electronic transponder toll collection system that allows drivers to pre-pay their tolls.
+I-Pass is the Illinois Tollway's electronic transponder toll collection system that allows drivers to pre-pay their tolls.
 As of 2010, Tollway drivers use 3.3 million I-Pass transponders.
 Every toll lane on the system is equipped to accept I-Pass which can also be used on the Chicago Skyway and anywhere E-ZPass is accepted.
 (E-ZPass is a transponder consortium of toll road authorities on the East Coast.)
 A refundable deposit of $10 and $20 in pre-paid tolls is charged at the time of purchase.
 Illinois Tollway offers an auto-pay replenishment option by registering a credit or debit card to an I-Pass account at the time of activation.
 Each month, the minimum balance and replenishment amounts are recalculated based on the average usage during the previous six months.
 A special program for low-income motorists allows them to obtain I-Pass units with a reduced outlay of $20.
 Users choosing to replenish their account without auto-pay are responsible for monitoring their transactions and balance and must pay a $20 refundable deposit.
 There are various options for self-pay replenishment, including the Tollway Service Centers located at five oasis rest stops.
 Customers wishing to pay by check or cash can pay at the oasis customer service centers or can buy $20 I-Pass Gift Cards at Jewel-Osco.

 ISTHA has implemented open road tolling, allowing any vehicle with an I-Pass or E-ZPass transponder to continue through the toll plaza at highway speeds while those paying cash have to stop at a tollbooth.
 If a vehicle registered with I-Pass passes through a toll collection without the transponder, the toll amount will be automatically deducted from the respective I-Pass account.
 This process is called "V-Tolls" (Video Tolls).

 On February 25, 2021, ISTHA announced that cash tolling would be fully eliminated throughout the system, making permanent a moratorium on cash toll collection in place since March 2020 due to the COVID-19 pandemic.
-Lower-income motorists will be able to acquire an initial deposit-free I-Pass based on income requirements, and ISTHA had already instituted an online pay option for video tolling and pay-by-plate customers without I-Pass or EZPass transponders in June 2020 as a response to the pandemic.
+Lower-income motorists will be able to acquire an initial deposit-free I-Pass based on income requirements, and ISTHA had already instituted an online pay option for video tolling and pay-by-plate customers without I-Pass or E-ZPass transponders in June 2020 as a response to the pandemic.
 Plans regarding demolition of the side cash lanes along the tollways (which outside one I-Pass lane now designated to allow users to check their account status by an indicator lamp, are blocked off) are yet to be determined.